curious-containers/curious-containers.github.io/red-format.md

 If you want to use files or directories as input for an experiment in a RED file, you have to use so-called RED connectors.
 RED connectors for [input-files](red-connectors-input-files.md) and [input-directories](red-connectors-input-directories.md) exist, supporting a variety of protocols.
 If the available connectors do not suit you, you can implement your own in Python and easily integrate them with the [CC plugin API for connectors](developing-custom-connectors.md).

 Input-connectors are executed before the actual program to download files and directories to the container file-system.
-The download paths are provided to the programm command as CLI arguments (see section [cli](#cli)).
+The download paths are provided to the programm command TODOas CLI arguments (see section [cli](#cli)).

 A connector is implemented as Python class included in a Python module.
 The location of the module must be included in the `PYTHONPATH` evironment variable.
 The can be achieved by installing the module via `pip` or by adding the path manually.
 Module and class must be specified under the `pyModule` and `pyClass` keywords respectively.
 The information provided under `access` depends on the connector.

 You can now specify a connector which fetches this file via HTTP to make it accessible for your program.
-Details about the specific connectors can be found in the [documentation](#red-connectors-input-files.md).
+Details about the specific connectors can be found in the [RED Connectors: Input Files](#red-connectors-input-files.md) documentation.

 ```yml
 inputs: